By: Team Team CS2103T-F14-4 Since: Sep 2019 Licence: MIT

 Pros: Will use only 1 universal

-command for adding any entities.
+addcommand for adding any entities.
 (Task, Customer and Driver) -

 Cons: Have to handle different type of parameters and some parameters of commands are overlap which requires more validation.